Kickoff (gridiron football): Award

 End zone view of a kickoff about to occur.
 The Florida State Seminoles, in garnet jerseys, at the far side of the field are about to kick to the Virginia Tech Hokies in white jerseys, in the foreground.

-A kickoff occurs at the start of each half and before the first overtime (in the National and Arena Football Leagues).
+A kickoff occurs at the start of each half and before the first overtime (in the National Football League and Arena Football League).
 It is also traditionally decided by a coin toss at the beginning of each game carried out by the referee.
 The visiting team captain calls either heads or tails.
 The winner of the coin toss elects whether to take first choice in the first half or the second half.
 The captain with first choice then picks either a team to kick off or an end of the field to defend.
 The other captain chooses the remaining option.
 At the beginning of the second half, the two captains choose in the reverse order.
 If an overtime is required, another coin toss takes place to decide who gets first possession during the overtime.
 After a touchdown the scoring team kicks the ball off to the opposing team.
 In American football a field goal also results in a kickoff by the scoring team, but in Canadian football the scored-against team has an option of scrimmaging from their 35-yard line or receiving a kickoff.
 An exception to the Canadian rule applies in U Sports competition; if a team scores a field goal on a play that began after the three-minute warning in the fourth quarter, a kickoff is mandatory, with the scoring team kicking off from the standard position of its own 45-yard line.

 After a safety in Canadian football, the scored-against kicks off.
 In American football, a kickoff is an option, but most teams choose to punt the ball on the free kick; the National Football League, in contrast to most other leagues, prohibits the use of a kicking tee on a safety free kick.